metricationmatters/research/proposals/AreaAndVolume.md

 Volume
 ======

-Latin word for volume: liber (to close to liter, would be confused and indistinct over bad communication lines)
+Latin word for volume: liber (too close to liter, would be confused and indistinct over bad communication lines)

 Wikipedia shows that a common name for 1 cubic meter is "stere" although for some reason the SI doesn't use that pre-existing name.